waimea-takinredharding/200_DTD-assesment/docs/design.md

 ### End-User Requirements

-My end user will only be one person, who has moderate IT skills.therefore, i will need to make sure that the UI is simple and intuitive to use without any major complexity.
+My end user will only be one person, who has moderate IT skills.
+Therefore, i will need to make sure that the UI is simple and intuitive to use without any major complexity.

 ### Proposed Solution